AdvancedCustomFields/docs/fields/clone.md

 ---

 ## Description
-The Clone field allows you to select and display existing fields.
+The Clone field allows you to re-use existing fields across multiple field groups.
 Rather than duplicating fields in the database, it loads and displays the selected fields at run-time.

-By selecting one (or more) field groups, it is possible to load in ‘module’ groups.
-A good example of this can be seen in the screenshots below where a single field group is created for 'Button' information.
-This field group is then ‘cloned’ when a button is needed.

-The Clone field may be used in one of two ways.
-It can replace itself with the selected fields (seamless) or display the selected fields as a group of sub fields.
+This field may be displayed in one of two ways.
+It can either replace itself with the selected fields (seamless) or display the selected fields as a group of sub fields.
+These two display types, along with the ability to customise the name of cloned fields, makes this field an extremely versatile tool for modular theme development.

 ## Screenshots
 <div class="gallery">